sk-ruban/CS193p/Readings Notes/12- Initialization.md

 ```

 ### Optional Property Types
-* use optionals if property not necessary  `var response: String?`
+* use optionals if not necessary for property to be set `var response: String?`